hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

 ### Topological Compression
 A naive adjacency matrix requires $O(N^2)$ storage.
 In practice, foundational tools connect to exercises, but tools rarely depend on tools and exercises rarely depend directly on exercises.

 By exploiting this bipartite structure, NEXUS compresses the topology into a dense $k \times N$ representation, reducing spatial complexity to $O(kN)$ while preserving prerequisite information.
+Since $k \ll N$ in typical curricula, this substantially reduces memory requirements compared with a full adjacency matrix.

 ### Readiness Computation
-For a candidate exercise:
+For a candidate exercise, a simplified readiness estimate is computed as the dot product between a problem's dependency vector and the learner's mastery vector:

 $$\text{Readiness Score} = \text{Dependency Vector} \cdot \text{Mastery Vector}$$

 This computation is performed directly in GPU memory and provides a fast estimate of whether a problem lies within the learner’s current zone of productive challenge.